-A (2) Basic experimentation abilities and skills required for acquiring expertise Has sufficient basic experimentation abilities and skills required for acquiring expertise, and is capable of autonomously applying them.
+A (2 b Basic experimentation abilities and skills required for acquiring expertise Has sufficient basic experimentation abilities and skills required for acquiring expertise, and is capable of autonomously applying them.
 Has sufficient basic experimentation abilities and skills required for acquiring expertise, and is capable of autonomously applying them under instruction.
-Generally has sufficient basic experimentation abilities and skills required for acquiring expertise, and is capable of supporting their execution. i l i (3) t i animals and plants in levels of molecule, Capable of autonomously conducting biological observation, basic physiologic, biochemical, and molecular biological analysis and evaluation.
+Generally has sufficient basic experimentation abilities and skills required for acquiring expertise, and is capable of supporting their execution. i l i (3 t i animals and plants in levels of molecule, Capable of autonomously conducting biological observation, basic physiologic, biochemical, and molecular biological analysis and evaluation.
 Capable of analyzing data with an appropriate method.
 Capable of conducting biological observation, basic physiologic, biochemical, and molecular biological analysis and evaluation according to instruction.
-Understands methods for biological observation, basic physiologic, biochemical, and molecular biological analysis and evaluation. e s & (4) Basic techniques for handling and testing of animals and plants and those for breeding, cultivation, and management Capable of appropriately cultivating and managing plants.
+Understands methods for biological observation, basic physiologic, biochemical, and molecular biological analysis and evaluation. e s & (4 animals and plants and those for breeding, cultivation, and management Capable of appropriately cultivating and managing plants.
 Capable of autonomously breeding and managing resource and experiment animals for a long period of time.
 Has acquired skills for holding an animal and sampling.
 Capable of cultivating and managing plants.
 Capable of breeding and managing resource and experiment animals according to instruction.
 Understands skills for holding an animal and sampling.
 Capable of assisting in cultivating and managing plants.
-Capable of assisting breeding and managing resource and experiment animals. s k i 1 (5) 1 s Ability for basic evaluation of breeding environment in fields of animal and plant production Capable of autonomously evaluating conditions for cultivating and managing plants, those for breeding and managing animals, and environment conditions such as breeding facilities and foods. managing plants, those for breeding and managing Capable of measuring conditions for cultivating and managing plants, those for breeding and managing animals, and environment conditions such as breeding facilities and foods according to instruction.
-(6) Ability regarding scientific English that is required as a basis for understanding technical English manuals and international communication capabilities based on the acquired knowledge and approach method for the field Has very advanced ability for reading English texts, is capable of understanding technical manuals and has acquired sufficient and profound capability for international communication.
+Capable of assisting breeding and managing resource and experiment animals.
+5 (1 (5 5 Ability for basic evaluation of breeding environment in fields of animal and plant production Capable of autonomously evaluating conditions for cultivating and managing plants, those for breeding and managing animals, and environment conditions such as breeding facilities and foods.
+Capable of measuring conditions for cultivating and managing plants, those for breeding and managing animals, and environment conditions such as breeding facilities and foods according to instruction.
+(6 Has very advanced ability for reading English texts, is capable of understanding technical manuals and has acquired sufficient and profound capability for international communication.
 Has advanced ability for reading English texts, is capable of understanding technical manuals to some extent, and has acquired sufficient and profound capability for international communication.
 Has ability for reading English texts, is capable of partly understanding technical manuals, and has acquired sufficient and profound capability for international communication.

-c a p s a i b v i e i i i pursue for a specific phenomenon related to animal and plant production, organize his/her own opinion, logically publish them Has advanced capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive communication. comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive Has basic capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive communication. --- -- --- --- -- --
+c a p s a i b i v i e i i pursue for a specific ph animal and plant produc gically publish them processing, stat ability and skills for such as f targeted issues, information istical analysis, and responsive Has capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive communication.
+Has basic capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive communication. --- --- --------------------------------------- -- -- --